2025

 School-Based Programming

-We partner with Middle and High School girls and gender-expansive youth through small-group coaching, social-emotional learning, and workshops — while also supporting the adults in their lives through caregiver support groups and educator workshops, because whole-girl wellness requires a whole-community approach.
+We partner with Middle and High School girls and gender-expansive youth through small-group coaching, social-emotional learning, and workshops — while also supporting the adults in their lives through caregiver support groups and educator workshops, because Whole-Girl wellness requires a whole-community approach.

 Wellness Workshops & Activations